Buyers are 48% more likely to consider vendors that personalize marketing to address their specific needs.

-This part of your buyer persona can include details about meetups or social media groups that your customers are part of.
+This part of your potential customer can include details about meetups or social media groups that your customers are part of.
 These will help your team figure out the best way to engage and start conversations with your leads.

 If you don’t already have a B2B buyer persona then it’s tricky to know where to start.

 Luckily there are a host of B2B buyer persona templates and examples out there to give you an idea of what to include.